 A phantom or cryptic Merle is a dog whose coat does not visual express the Merle pattern or whose coat have very faint Merle spots.
 A pied dog, particularly an extreme pied, can remove all pigment from areas where Merle would be visible, effectively “hiding” it.
 Other than cream or pied French Bulldogs no other two dogs can be “hidden Merle.”

 These dogs have a special feature that sets them apart.
 They have a ‘red eye glow,’ visible when a light hits their eyes giving off a bright red reflection.

 A Blue French Bulldog is a result of color dilution.
 The signs of dilution are mostly visible on the noses, mask, ear, or paw pads.
 They can be easily differentiated from other Frenchies because of their dark gray blue-ish coat.
 Blue is a recessive gene and requires two carries of the dilute gene ‘d.’
 In order for this unique color coat to show it requires two (d/d) genes to be present at the D Locus.

 4. Isabella French Bulldog

 Isabella French Bulldog is often referred to as ‘double lilac’ or ‘true lilac.’
 These dogs contain a mixture of blue or chocolate hues, and the chocolate gene is testable (b/b).
 This is one of the rarest color French Bulldogs and requires two recessive copies Testable Chocolate (b/b) and Dilute (d/d).
 These dogs have a soft, beautiful, coat.

-Lilac results from two combinations of D Locus, blue (d/d) and Co locus, chocolate (co/co).
+The Lilac color code results from two combinations of D Locus, blue (d/d) and Co locus, chocolate (co/co).
 It is expressed by a recessive gene requiring two copies of each.
 Usually, if a dog carries two copies of the ‘d’ gene, the coat will feature a purplish color.
 If the dog carries a tri-color, it will exhibit tan points on it’s coat.